 The Second World War spoiled the dynamics of the enterprise, the plant of which was bombed by the Allies, quite a lot.
 But right after the end of the war, in 1947, Benelli brothers who had made a good fortune by that time were able to rebuild it and resume their work on motorcycles.

 In 2005, the production of motorcycles was shut down, but not for long.
-The Korean concern Qianjiang, which started working on motorcycle equipment in 1985, acquired Benelli, and soon the capacities were practically restored.
+The Korean concern Qianjiang, which started working on motorcycle equipment in 1985, acquired Benelli, and soon the production capacities were practically restored.
 To date, this corporation produces about one and a half million motorcycles and two million engines a year, and Benelli manufactures a considerable proportion of them.

 If we believe the assumptions of experts, Benelli will meet its centenary as one of the leaders in the world motorcycle production.